 Posted on Tuesday 8th November 2011

-UK microbiologist from the University is championing a major campaign calling for urgent new investment in antibiotic research.
+A top UK microbiologist from the University is championing a major campaign calling for urgent new investment in antibiotic research.

 Professor Laura Piddock is leading Antibiotic Action (AA), a global initiative by the British Society for Antimicrobial Chemotherapy (BSAC) to highlight the threat to world health from multi-drug resistant bacteria and lobby for urgent action to develop new antimicrobial treatments.